-Iyengar speaks about his family and early education; his first engineering job that sent him back to school for further training; obtaining a research assistantship at the University of Illinois Chicago; using early computers; working at SOM; working with the Fazlur Khan and Bruce Graham team; exploring the structural in various building systems; working with Walter Netsch and Myron Goldsmith; rational and irrational architecture; the Hancock Center and Sears Tower; overseas work; McCormick Place II; evolution of structural systems; and working with Frank Gehry.
+Iyengar speaks about his family and early education; his first engineering job that sent him back to school for further training; obtaining a research assistantship at the University of Illinois at Urbana Champaign (UIUC) using early computers; working at SOM; working with the Fazlur Khan and Bruce Graham team; exploring the structural in various building systems; working with Walter Netsch and Myron Goldsmith; rational and irrational architecture; the Hancock Center and Sears Tower; overseas work; McCormick Place II; evolution of structural systems; and working with Frank Gehry.

 "The period between 1963 and 1980 was a period where a lot of systems evolved.
 And there was this systems evolution that I talked about.
 And the amazing thing was that we were able to fit each one of the systems, and make it a reality in a kind of a sequence.
 We started with the frame building at the BMA, and then it went on to Brunswick building; and then the One Shell Plaza building in Houston, and One Shell Square in New Orleans.
 And then the Hancock building and Sears Tower in Chicago.
 Each one of them were part of this evolution.
 And they used a different structural system to bring about higher efficiencies as the buildings went taller.
 So, this was the notion that Faz started in the 1960s, that the amazing thing was that he was not going to be able to recognize it early on, but be able to realize it in his own lifetime.
 So it's a very significant thing." (pp. 151-52)